arvindmehra/inex/README.md

 InEx is a web application that enables customers to create an income and expenditure statement.
 It calculates their disposable income and provides an I&E rating.

+# Description
+An Income & Expenditure (I&E) statement is a document that helps to understand someone's financial situation.
+It includes income (e.g. salary, benefits) and expenditure (e.g. rent, utilities).
+It can be used to help us assess whether repayments are affordable.

 ## Built With

 - Ruby on Rails 7